Nasir-buddy/WEB_D/Backend_SHC/app-2/readme.txt

 ----NEXT VIDEO ON -----
 --End Game part 2 --
-    flash messages
+    flash messages ✅
     intermediate mongodb
-        How can I perform a case insensitive search in MOngoose?
-        How do I find documents where an array field contains all of a set of value?
-        How can I search for documents with a specific date range in Mongoose?
-        How can I filter documents based on the existence of a field's in Mongoose ?
-    Authentication and authorization
+        How can I perform a case insensitive search in Mongoose? ✅ How do I find documents where an array field contains all of a set of value?✅ How can I search for documents with a specific date range in Mongoose? ✅ How can I filter documents based on the existence of a field's in Mongoose ? ✅ Authentication and authorization

+        install these packages:
+        npm i passport passport-local passport-local-mongoose mongoose
+        express-session

+    Write app.js code first in app.js file and write it after view engine and before logger

+    setup user.js then properly

+    in index.js try register first and then other codes as well

     choosing out project:
         pinterest
         youtube music